-Candida auris is on the rise and healthcare providers are looking for ways to combat this superbug.
+Candida auris is on the rise and organizations are looking for ways to combat this superbug.

 The Centers for Disease Control (CDC) has recently announced that they’re seeing cases of Candida auris increase at an alarming rate.
 According to their data, the number of infections increased by 59% from 2019 to 2020, and then by an additional 95% in 2021.
-With this exponential increase, healthcare providers have been looking for effective ways to fight against this superbug, and they may have found an answer with UV-C disinfection.
+With this exponential increase, businesses and other organizations have been looking for effective ways to fight against this superbug, and they may have found an answer with UV-C disinfection.

 What is Candida auris?